The University of Worcester Security Team

 Lock up: Make sure your accommodation is kept secure by closing all of your windows and locking your doors.
 If you are living in communal housing, pay particular attention to your communal door entrance and ensure it is properly shut and secured when entering or exiting your building in order to promote the safety of your flat or housemates as well as yourselves.

 Your Belongings: Don't leave possessions such as bags, laptops, mobile phones and MP3 players unattended.
 If you buy new TVs, laptops, PCs or white goods when you come to University, don't advertise this opportunity to burglars or thieves by putting the packaging outside of the house.
 Either break down the packaging to fit in your recycling bin or take it to a local recycling site.
-In addition there are some recycling facilities in the car parks of local stores in St Johns, such as Homebase, The Coop and Sainsbury's.
+In addition there are some recycling facilities in the car parks of local stores in St Johns, such as The Co-op and Sainsbury's.

 Bikes: Lock up all bikes securely using recommended 'D' locks to fixed bike sheds or designated areas.
 Look out for the University's 'Bike Marking' events where you can get your bike labeled securely for free.